ranimanya/MyVision-MSEngage/README.md

 # MyVision-MS-Engage-Project
 * **Problem**: Develop an application to demonstrate application of Face Recognition technology.
 * **My idea**: In face-to-face social interactions, *blind and visually impaired persons* lack access to nonverbal cues like *facial expressions*, gestures and other general details such as *age*, *gender* and *race* which may lead to impaired interpersonal communication.
+This also raises security concerns for them if they could not differenciate between friends and strangers.
+But basic understanding about the person beforehand will only *improve their communication experience*.
 * **Solution**: Here is the design and implementation of a face detection and recognition system for the visually impaired.
 Here, I attempted to build an application which gives *voice output to the user to facilitate interaction*
 * **Technology used**: Python, Opencv, Deepface, gTTs(Google-Text-To-Speech), Kivy, Pycharm IDE